AhmedMedhatAamin/alx-system_engineering-devops/README.md

-Write a script that duplicates the last line of the file iacta
+create a script that creates an alias